 The Company's external auditor is PricewaterhouseCoopers (PwC).
-All Audit Committee and Board papers are available to the external auditor and they are invited to attend all Audit Committee meetings and are available to Audit Committee members at any time.
-The external auditor also attends the AGM to answer any questions from shareholders relevant to the audit and the preparation and content of the auditors report.
+All Audit Committee an AGM should ensure that and Board papers are available to the external auditor and they are invited to attend all its external auditor attends Audit Committee meetings and are available to Audit Committee members at any time.
+The external auditor also attends the AGM to answer any questions from shareholders relevant to the audit and the preparation and content of the auditors' report.
+In the 2017 security holders relevant to financial year, PwC attended all 4 Audit Committee meetings.